 HOW ARE APPLICATIONS EVALUATED?

-• Artistic quality of proposed project or program
+- Artistic quality of proposed project or program

-• Community impact of project or program
+- Community impact of project or program

-• Ability to plan and implement project
+- Ability to plan & implement project

 PRIORITIES OF FUNDING THIS YEAR:

-The first priority of the Grassroots Arts Program is to provide operating or program support to qualified arts organizations including theaters, symphonies, galleries, art guilds, choral societies, dance companies, folk arts societies, writers groups, and arts festivals, among others.
+The first priority of the Grassroots Arts Program is to provide operating or program support to qualified arts organizations including theaters, symphonies, galleries, art guilds, choral societies, dance companies, folk arts societies, writers groups, & arts festivals, among others.
 Grassroots funds are not awarded to arts organizations that receive funding directly through the NCAC’s General Support Program.

-The second priority of the Grassroots Arts Program is to support arts learning and arts in education programs conducted by qualified artists.
+The second priority of the Grassroots Arts Program is to support arts learning & arts in education programs conducted by qualified artists.
 These can be artist residencies in schools, after-school programs, summer camps, or adult arts learning classes.

 The third priority of the Grassroots Arts Program is to support community organizations that provide quality art experiences for the greater community.
 These programs must be conducted by qualified artists.